ATTCKDigital/FLEX/gutenberg/blocks/README.md

 ## Adding/Editing FLEX Blocks

-1. Install plugin
-2. In plugin directory run `npm install`
+1. Checkout the `develop` branch from the [Flexlayout repo](https://github.com/ATTCKDigital/flexlayout) and then create your own feature branch from `develop`
-3. Run `npm run dev` (this watches for changes).
+2. Run `npm run dev` from your child theme (this watches for changes).
-4. For the block to appear in the WordPress admin, you must add the block name to the `blocks.php` file in the `global-variables` file in either the parent or child theme (depending on the use case).
-You must also add it to `blocks/index.js` in the plugin so it is compiled
+4. Make changes.
+For the block to appear in the WordPress admin, you must add the block name to the `blocks.php` file in the `global-variables` file in either the parent or child theme (depending on the use case).
+You must also add it to `blocks/index.js` in the plugin so it is compiled.
-5. Make changes.
-6. Once changes are completed, run `npm run build` to build publishable files.
-Publishable files should be committed to the repo so that the plugin is in a run ready state.

-Changes should be tracked in the [plugin repo](https://github.com/ATTCKDigital/boilerplate).
-Once changes are complete, submit a pull request to the repo.
+5. Submit a pull request to `develop`.
+Your pr will be reviewed and either returned for fixes or approved.
+6. The development team will then merge the code into `master` and tag it with a release version.

+`master` will always be production ready.  `develop` may contain unreleased features but should be used for ALL development.

 #### How to use a blocks in a front end template:
 Blocks will automatically be available in the Gutenberg editor if they have been added to `config/global-variables/blocks.php` in the child theme.
 The front end output of the block is defined in the block's php file.